 Our final destination was an out-of-the-way place called the Blue Lagoon.
 There, tourists and a few locals lounged in the shade or took a dip in the lovely, eponymous swimming hole.
 It was quiet and peaceful, a welcome reprieve from the noisy madness of Vang Vieng, and the water was cool and refreshing.

 More daring visitors can leap from the sturdy upper branches of the tree in the photo above (without the fear of death present on the river), and a row of open, mat-lined wooden huts provided a shaded place to nap off any lingering effects from the tubing.
 Picnic tables were scattered about the area, and there was a small snack bar selling refreshments.
-It may be a little busier or have more amenities now, but should still make for a nice retreat from the afternoon sun.
-Also, a short walk away is the entrance to Pou Kham Cave, if you feel like doing a little more exploring!
+A short walk away was the entrance to Pou Kham Cave, providing an opportunity for even more exploration.

 Finally, we had to tear ourselves away from the Blue Lagoon and return to town, pleased with our decision to leave the busyness behind and experience more of what northern Laos had to offer.
 The sun was setting as we pedaled and motored back into Vang Vieng, casting a golden light on the red, dusty streets and setting the karst mountains on glorious fire.
 It was the perfect end to a great day, and I can only imagine how much greater the days are now that the region’s adventure travel infrastructure is more developed!